lucas-moschen/synthetic-data-construction/README.md

 ### Example:

-With the parameter files at the sub-directory `synthetic_data_generation/data/GMM_parameters`, synthetic data sets with 20000 dwellings and 18000 households can be generated with a GMM with 4 nuclei by running
+With the parameter files in the sub-directory `synthetic_data_generation/data/GMM_parameters`, synthetic data sets with 20000 dwellings and 18000 households can be generated with a GMM with 4 nuclei by running

 ```bash